roolebo/tianocore.github.io/SourceForge-to-Github-Quick-Start.md

     directory to verify the commits are correctly formatted
 7. Update the master branch (pull or fetch/merge)
 8. Rebase the topic branch onto master branch
-9. Create patch (serial) to the
-    <a href="mailto:edk2-devel-bounces@lists.01.org?Subject=Patch">edk2-devel</a>
-    mailing list or upload the topic branch to your forked EDK II project and send the URL and branch name of the fork to the above mailing list
+9. Create patch (serial) to the [[edk2-devel]] mailing list or upload the topic branch to your forked EDK II project and send the URL and branch name of the fork to the above mailing list
     -   Using *git send-email* is the preferred method for posting patches to the mailing list
 10. Modify local commits based on the review feedbacks and repeat steps